Kaleido-subs/style-guide/docs/index.md

 # The Kaleido Subtitling Style Handbook

 !!! tip "Disclaimer"
-    These guidelines are a living document,
+    This document is a living document,
-    and will be updated as we continue to learn new techniques and further refine our best practices.
+    and is not meant to be the definitive word on the subject, but rather a collection of guidelines and best practices that we have found to be effective.

 !!!
 Danger "Editing Guidelines"
     Always ensure you follow the guidelines provided to you by the group or company you work for!<br>
-    This is especially important if you're working in an official capacity.
+    This is _especially_ important if you're working in an official capacity.

 This document covers different aspects of subtitling best practices.
 These guidelines are tailored to portraying subtitles in a way